AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/interactive-webinars-overview.md

 No. Only an active Marketo Engage subscription is required to use Interactive Webinars.

+**What languages are available for Interactive Webinars?**

+Interactive Webinars is available in all six Marketo-supported languages: English, French, German, Japanese, Portuguese and Spanish.
+The same languages are supported by Adobe Connect as well during the webinar delivery through Interactive Webinars.

 **I have exhausted my included number of Interactive Webinars.
 How do I get more sessions, or more capacity?**

 You would need to contact the Adobe Account Team (your Account Manager) for assistance.